barrymoo/drew/README.md

 ## Goals

-Develop an online Molecular Editor for Chemists using Three.js.
+Develop a cross-platform online Molecular Editor for Chemists using Meteor and Three.js.

 ## Current Status

-Currently, one can open up XYZ files and see atoms and bonds!
+* One can open up XYZ files and see atoms and bonds!
 Feel free to open a huge protein for example (I have done up to 3500 atoms with bonds, I would love to know the limit!).
+* On commits to master, application is deployed via Heroku
+* Application should work on anything with WebGL (even your phone!)

 ## Using the application